Kari Lehtonen: Dallas Stars

 Lehtonen re-joined the Thrashers on February 7, 2010, following a condition stint with the Chicago Wolves in January.
-However, on February 9, Lehtonen was traded to the Dallas Stars in exchange for Ivan Vishnevskiy and a fourth-round draft pick in the 2010 NHL Entry Draft (Ivan Telegin).
+However, on February 9, Lehtonen was traded to the Dallas Stars in exchange for Ivan Vishnevskiy and a fourth-round draft pick in the 2010 NHL entry draft (Ivan Telegin).
+He concluded his run with the Thrashers as a franchise leader in games played (204), goals-against average (2.87), save percentage (.912), wins (94) and shutouts (14).
 He spent the remainder of the season backing up Marty Turco and won six of the twelve games he played with the team.

 Prior to the start of the 2010–11 season, the Stars signed Lehtonen to a three-year, $10.65 million extension.
 In his first full season in Dallas, Lehtonen compiled a 34–24–11 record with a 2.55 GAA in 69 games played.
 He led the league in wins within his first twelve starts, recording an 11–1–0 record and landing him a potential Vezina Trophy nomination.
 Lehtonen received his 17th career shutout against the Columbus Blue Jackets, pulling the team closer to a playoff spot.
 Lehtonen and the Stars narrowly missed the 2011 playoffs after losing to the Minnesota Wild on the final day of the season to eliminate them from playoff contention, finishing the season only two points behind the defending Stanley Cup champion Chicago Blackhawks for the last playoff spot.
 In the 2011–12 NHL season, Lehtonen posted a 32–22–4 record, 4 shutouts, a 2.33 goals against average and a .922 save percentage.

 On September 4, 2012, the day before an impending lockout, Lehtonen signed a five-year, $29.5 million contract.
 The contract included a no-trade clause.
 Early on in the 2012–13 NHL season, Lehtonen was considered a potential Vezina Trophy candidate, recording a .934 save percentage, ranked third in the league at that time and a 2.12 goals against average.
 He was 7–2–1 in the season, before he suffered a lower-body injury against the Vancouver Canucks on February 15, 2013.
 He returned to the team on February 27, however, was once again injured on April 9, against the Los Angeles Kings.

 Lehtonen led the NHL in minutes played during the 2013–14 season.
 He left a game against the Minnesota Wild after suffering a head injury in March 2014.
 He made the playoffs with the Stars for the first time in 2014 as the team finished as the eighth and final seed in the Western Conference where they would eventually be defeated in six games by the top seeded Anaheim Ducks.
 He earned his first career shutout in the playoffs in Game 1, making 37 saves.